 Located in Rutherford County, this suburb of Nashville is about 45 minutes southeast of downtown.
 Smyrna might be best known for the massive Nissan plant that employs over 6,000 people, of which many call this quiet community home.
 Overall, home prices here are reasonable and most homebuyers should be able to find something no matter the price range.

-One of the areas that has seen the most explosive growth in the last few years is the suburb of Spring Hill.
+One of the areas around Nashville that has seen the most explosive growth in the last few years is the suburb of Spring Hill.
 Williamson County schools are very desirable for homeowners, but areas like Brentwood and Franklin are out of many peoples budget.
 Spring Hill provides another affordable option to live in Williamson County, which is why it has seen such a dramatic boom in it’s real estate market.
-While the commute is not ideal, we see this being a hot area for quite some time.
+While the commute is not ideal if you work downtown, we see this being a hot area for quite some time and a great suburb for retirees as Del Webb recently announced it’s newest community, Southern Springs.

 Like Spring Hill, Thompson’s Station real estate is slightly more affordable than the more established areas of Williamson County, but homeowners here still benefit from the excellent schools.
 Not to mention, the location is ideal with direct access to I-65 an SR-840.
 If you’re commuting to downtown Nashville, you should expect 45 min – 1 hour each way.